52 former franchisees accuse McDonald’s of racial discrimination in lawsuit

 - Denied them financial support and assistance often afforded to White franchisees.

-- Excluded Black franchisees from growth opportunities at restaurants in more profitable communities where White franchisees were often placed.
+- Excluded Black franchisees from growth opportunities at restaurants in more-profitable communities where White franchisees were often placed.

 - Had no justification for its pattern of denying Black franchisees better franchise opportunities over the years.